 This is the personal website of Peter W Rijks, a.k.a.
 Pete.
 It traces its origins back to 1995ish, and the esgeroth.org domain was registered in June of 1999.

-I am a husband, father, and programmer.
-When I have time, I enjoy reading, brewing, coding for fun, playing videogames, and getting outdoors.
+I am a husband and father.
+I program for a living.
+When I have time, I enjoy hobby electronics and coding projects, reading, and getting outdoors.

 Why esgeroth?
 I thought it sounded cool.
 You can read more here.

 This website has always been, currently is, and probably always will be.

 Pete's Log is my online journal that's been going since December of 1998.
 There are some gaps, but it's still going, more than half my life at this point.